 Have employees show their love for the red, white and blue with a 4th of July costume contest.
 Have employees deck themselves out with the most amazing Independence Day gear they can find and then have judges award a prize to the most patriotic costume at your event.

 The great thing about a scavenger hunt is that everyone can join in and you can do it inside or outside.
 For your 4th of July event, you can hide patriotic-themed items for guests to find and check off on a list.
 Have employees work in teams and you can turn this game into a great team-building exercise as well!

 A s’mores bar is always a great hit with party guests of every age and, again, you can do it indoors or out.
 The idea is to create a station with the traditional necessities for s’mores: chocolate, marshmallow and graham crackers.
 The fun part comes in by adding additional toppings like fruit, different kinds of chocolate or candy bars and even bacon!
 It gives guests a chance to get creative with an old favorite and try something new.

 What better way to wrap up a party than by dancing the night away?
 Hiring a DJ will keep your guests engaged and having fun right up until it’s time to go home.
 A DJ can also be a great help with engaging even the most reserved members of your team and helping with icebreakers to get the party started.

 Another great way to get employees to work in teams and engage with people they may not normally interact with is a trivia game.
 You can have American history questions or whatever 4th of July theme you would like.
 Add a few fun prizes for the winners and you are all set for fun!

 If you want to plan the perfect corporate 4th of July event that employees will be talking about for months to come, try these six valuable tips.
-And if you are looking for a party venue in Lowell, IN to host your event, don’t forget to check out Signature Banquets, your premier event space in Indiana!
+And if you are looking for a party venue in Northwest Indiana to host your event, don’t forget to check out Signature Banquets, your premier event space in Indiana!